Lajos Kossuth: Journalist and political leader

 Kossuth gained national prominence and public recognition during this period.
 He regained full health in January 1841.
 In January 1841 he became editor of the Pesti Hírlap.
 The job was offered to him by Lajos Landerer, the owner of a big printing house company in Pest (in fact, Landerer was an undercover agent of the Vienna secret police).

 The government circles and the secret police believed that censorship and financial interests would curtail Kossuth's opposition, and they did not consider the small circulation of the paper to be dangerous anyway.
 However, Kossuth played a significant role in shaping modern Hungarian political journalism.
 His editorials dealt with the pressing problems of the economy, the social injustices and the existing legal inequality of the common people.
 The articles combined a critique of the present with an outline of the future, combining and supplementing the reform ideas that had emerged up to that point into a coherent programme.

 The paper achieved unprecedented success, soon reaching the then immense circulation of 7000 copies.
 A competing pro-government newspaper, Világ(World), started up, but despite its attacks against Kossuth's ideas, it became counterproductive, and it only served to increase Kossuth's visibility and add to the general political fervor.

-Kossuth's ideas stand on the enlightened Western European type liberal nationalism (based on the "jus soli" principle, that is the complete opposition of the typical Eastern European ethnic nationalism, which based on "jus sanguinis").
+Kossuth's ideas stand on the enlightened Western European type liberal nationalism (based on the "jus soli" principle, that is the complete opposite of the typical Eastern European ethnic nationalism, which was based on "jus sanguinis").

 Kossuth followed the ideas of the French nation state ideology, which was a ruling liberal idea of his era.
 Accordingly, he considered and regarded automatically everybody as "Hungarian" – regardless of their mother tongue and ethnic ancestry – who were born and lived in the territory of Hungary.
 He even quoted King Stephen I of Hungary's admonition: "A nation of one language and the same customs is weak and fragile."

 Kossuth pleaded in the newspaper Pesti Hírlap for rapid Magyarization: "Let us hurry, let us hurry to Magyarize the Croats, the Romanians, and the Saxons, for otherwise we shall perish".
 In 1842 he argued that Hungarian had to be the exclusive language in public life.
 He also stated that "in one country it is impossible to speak in a hundred different languages.
 There must be one language and in Hungary this must be Hungarian".